xinucode/sigmond_python_plots/README.md

 ## contents
 spectrum.mplstyle - style file for matplotlib plots that is applied to all plots

+settings.py - Key plot settings such as colors, latex, and data ordering

 utils.py - common functions needed for any given plotting script.
 Input functions and
     error functions are here.